ramanodgers/HPML1bitquantization/README.md

 Exploring 1.58 bit optimization in Vision Transformers through different quantization methods
 * Post training quantization - weights and activations are quantized after the model has been trained, only impacts inference
-* Quantization aware training - training the model with quantization constraints from the beginning Study and compare quantization techniques in terms of model performance, throughput and model storage
+* Quantization aware training - training the model with quantization constraints from the beginning Study and compare quantization techniques in terms of model performance, throughput and model storage.

+Project Goals:
+* Explore the various ways one bit quantization can be implemented in Vision models through post training and quantization aware training methods
+* Create a Generalized framework to evaluate models through both methods of quantization
+* Observe the performance of  models and conclude if Vision models could benefit from 1 bit quantization

 ## Repo Outline
 * PTQUtils -
-* 1bitquant.py -
+* 1bitquant.py - Implements Post Quantization Training methods
-* qat.py -
+* qat.py - Uses BitNet Architecture to implement Quantization Aware Training - trains models from scratch
-* bitlinear.py -
+* bitlinear.py - Attempt to implementation of BitNet Archinecture

 ## Commands to Execute
+* to run post training quantization - ``` python3 1bitquant.py ```
+* quantization aware training which trains models from scratch - ``` python3 qat.py ```

 ## Results and Observations